panicfarm/statbot_common/AVCI.md

   - Ingestion of L3 prints (fills) with `takerOrderId`, `makerOrderId`, `side`, `qty`, `timestamp`
   - Per-window aggregation of aggressive size by taker order ID
   - Time-based sliding-window maintenance with O(1) updates
-  - Computation of AVCI and companion statistics (effective count, top-k share)
+- Computation of AVCI and companion statistics (excess concentration)
   - Optional side-conditional variants (buy-only, sell-only)

 - Expected from the caller (application layer): see `qbot/notes/AVCI.md` for replay ordering, feed ingestion, configuration, and diagnostics.